natasha-moore/cv/README.md

-_Detail-oriented bilingual Technical Writer with a Master’s degree in English and 3 years’ experience in documenting complex fintech software.
+_Detail-oriented bilingual Technical Writer with a Master’s degree in English and 3+ years’ experience in documenting complex SaaS solutions.
 Skilled at developing product documentation for multiple projects using docs-as-code, MadCap Flare, Confluence, and Word, while adhering to company style guides and strict project deadlines.
 Experienced in working with cross-functional teams in a fast-paced Agile environment._

 📧 natasha.k.moore@outlook.com &emsp;&emsp; 📞 +44 7305 207685 &emsp;&emsp; 🌍 Reading, UK